SpyzzVVarun/data-viz-final-project/report.md

 * PM2.5
 * PM10

-We also consider the effects of Air Temperature and Relative Humidity
+We also consider the effects of Air Temperature and Relative Humidity.

 # Air Quality Monitoring Stations